knh11545/commandline4expertsearchers/README.md

-Command-line tools for the expert searcher: Some applied library carpentry
+Command line tools for the expert searcher: Some applied library carpentry
 ==========================================================================

 Author: Helge Knüttel

-Towards a poster presentation at [EAHIL 2020](https://eahil2020.wordpress.com/).
+This repository started to give more information and code as a background for a poster presented at the [2020 conference](https://eahil2020.wordpress.com/) of [EAHIL](http://eahil.eu/) intended to happen in Lodz, Poland but was then held as an online event due to the COVID-19 pandemic.
+It is intendend that the use-cases and code sections will be extended in the future.

 ## General

-TODO: Should we cover editors such as vim?

-What do I mean by the "command-line" here?
-Two things, actually: One of the [shell programs](https://en.wikipedia.org/wiki/Shell_(computing)) commonly used with Unix-like operating systems that provide the [command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) used to interact with the computer (e.g. [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))) and a basic set of programs expected to exist on every such system.
+What do I mean by the term "command line" here?
+Two things, actually: One of the [shell programs](https://en.wikipedia.org/wiki/Shell_(computing)) commonly used with Unix-like operating systems that provide the [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) used to interact with the computer (e.g. [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))) and a basic set of programs expected to exist on every such system.
 In particular, these are the the [GNU core utilities (Coreutils)](https://www.gnu.org/software/coreutils/) and the non-interactive text editor [sed](https://www.gnu.org/software/sed/).

-### Tutorials for learning the command-line
+### Tutorials for learning the command line

-* [FLOSS Manuals: Command line](http://write.flossmanuals.net/command-line/introduction/): An introduction into using the command-line.
+* [FLOSS Manuals: Command line](http://write.flossmanuals.net/command-line/introduction/): An introduction into using the command line.
 * [Openning the software toolbox](https://www.gnu.org/software/coreutils/manual/coreutils.html#Opening-the-software-toolbox): The spirit of combining many small tools to acheive what you need.
 * [Sh - the POSIX Shell ](https://www.grymoire.com/Unix/Sh.html): Specifics on the POSIC shell.
 Might help to create more portable scripts.